 Program objectives and deliverables include:

-- Expand capacity of existing mentoring programs to provide high-quality services to youth that reduce drug abuse, delinquency, other problem behaviors
+- Expand the capacity of existing mentoring programs to provide high-quality services to youth that reduce substance misuse, delinquency, and other problem behaviors

-- Develop innovative approaches to mentoring youth impacted by opioids and drug addiction
+- Develop innovative approaches to mentoring youth impacted by opioids and substance misuse

-- Increase implementation of quality standards based on the elements of effective practice
+- Expand the capacity and increase implementation of quality standards based on the Elements of Effective Practice

-Up to 20% of project funds may be used for non-mentoring direct services, such as mental health or substance abuse treatment, residential placement services, or other support services.
+Up to 20% of project funds may be used for non-mentoring direct services, such as mental health or substance use treatment, or other support services.